Visual Facilitator, Trainer

 Something personal

-1) How would you describe your work in one sentence?
+1) How would you describe your job in one sentence?

-2) What has influenced you in your life and how is it reflected in your work?
+2) What has influenced you in life, and how does it show up in your work?

 3) Why do you work for humancraft?

-4) What has been your biggest challenge in humancraft so far?
+4) What has been your biggest challenge at humancraft so far?

-5) What effect does your work have on your personal development and professional path?
+5) How does your work influence your personal development and career?

-6) What do you think are the biggest challenges facing corporate education today and how does humancraft try to solve these challenges?
+6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?